 The State of Agile Report (Version One) consistently shows that the reason why most agile projects fail, is lack of experience.
 Knowledge will only get you so far, we need to apply that knowledge and gain experience through learning.

 I’ve had to learn the hard why what works and what doesn’t work through 15 years experience in implementing agile across a number of project sand organisations.
-Whilst knowledge is a good foundation, implementing agile and scrum is hard so applying that knowledge and contextualizing it to the organisation is critical and learning through experimenting is invaluable.
+Whilst knowledge is a good foundation, implementing agile and scrum is hard so applying that knowledge and contextualising it to the organisation is critical and learning through experimenting is invaluable.

 After all , isn’t Agile really just a series of small experiments that incrementally build our learning.